Psoriasis is a common, chronic skin condition. It can’t be cured, but it can be treated.

-The signs of psoriasis around the eyes match many of the signs and symptoms of psoriasis elsewhere on your body.
-Psoriasis on and around your eyes, though, may impact your daily life much more significantly because of its location.
-For example, the buildup of skin cells may lead to patches of skin so large that you have difficulty closing and opening your eyelids.
+But psoriasis on and around your eyes may impact your daily life more because of its location.
+For example, the buildup of skin cells may lead to patches so large that you have trouble closing and opening your eyelids.

-- red, scaly growths around your eyes
+- red, scaly growths in the area

 - dry, cracked skin that might bleed